-The ACCC alleges that since late 2017, Sony has been informing consumers it has no obligation to provide refunds for faulty digital games unless the game’s developer “told the consumer the game was irreparably faulty or otherwise authorised a refund”.
+Original story continues: The ACCC alleges that since late 2017, Sony has been informing consumers it has no obligation to provide refunds for faulty digital games unless the game’s developer “told the consumer the game was irreparably faulty or otherwise authorised a refund”.

 Sony is also alleged to have told consumers that it could provide refunds for digital goods in the form of digital currency instead of real money.